 You can click on many of the images below to find out more amazing facts about the animal.

-- Download a FREE African animals worksheet for this page here: Free Printable Worksheets.
+- You can download a FREE African animals worksheet for this page here: Free Printable Worksheets.

 List of African Animals: Introduction

-Perhaps the best-known African habitat is savannah (US spelling: savanna).
-Savannahs are grasslands with widely-spaced trees.
-They are home to many of Africa’s most recognisable animals, including lions, cheetahs, giraffes and zebras.
+Perhaps the best-known African habitat is savanna (UK spelling: savannah).
+Savannas are grasslands with widely-spaced trees.
+They are home to many of Africa’s most recognizable animals, including lions, cheetahs, giraffes and zebras.

 Deserts such as the Sahara Desert are home to species with special adaptations for living in the intense heat.

 How many species on our African animals list have you heard of?